 Content producers have relied on a centralized agency to distribute their content and link it to any marketers willing to pay for associated time slots since the dawn of broadcasting, from radio to TV, cable, and streaming.
 The invention of the internet and the World Wide Web opened up possibilities for self-broadcasting for content creators.
-But they must still rely on the big players to host their content and to link that content to marketers and consumers.
-Now, that could be about to change with blockchain application development for decentralized streaming solutions.
+But they must still rely on big players to host their content and link it to marketers and consumers.
+We can change that with blockchain application development for decentralized streaming solutions.

-The downtime needs to be zero for Live, so the first prerequisite is to develop a stable and scalable system to ensure maximum usability.
-This suggests that service suppliers take the same approach as conventional broadcast networks.
+The downtime needs to be zero for live streaming.
+Thus, the first prerequisite is to develop a stable and scalable system to ensure maximum usability.
+It suggests that service suppliers take the same approach as conventional broadcast networks.

-Furthermore, the lack of control over the entire distribution network makes Live Streaming so prone to interruption and poor experience and service quality.
-Typically, content providers rely on a supplier of CDN services and pay heavy fees.
-But not every network provider has the same behavior or availability, so it can impact your performance.
+Typically, content providers rely on a supplier of CDN services and pay hefty fees.
+But not every network provider has the same behavior or availability.
+It can impact your performance.

-OTT is designed on top of the technology of HTTP.
-A technology that was originally developed to view web pages as quickly as possible, but is not a protocol in real-time to cope with live streaming constraints.
+OTT sits on top of HTTP, usually referred to as technology that lets anyone view a webpage as quickly as possible.
+Thus, it fails to provide a protocol in real-time to cope with live streaming constraints.
 For this reason, a side effect of this technology is known to be latency.

 Metadata refers to all the information that follows the video.
 It’s what determines the material and provides its title, definition, volume, and much more.
 It may also provide information on ad breaks and other technical details required by a service like Hulu.
-Again, all of this backend data is not structured because of how modern live streaming is.
+Again, all of this backend data remain unstructured because of how modern live streaming is.

-Any content creator aims to monetize their work somehow, either through direct payments, subscriptions, or ads.
-There are several obstacles to communicating with customers and they are mainly connected to economies of scale.
-This is why relying on broadcasters to distribute content and draw advertisers has always been simpler.
+Any content creator can monetize their work somehow, either through direct payments, subscriptions, or ads.
+However, there are several obstacles to communicating with customers.
+One of them is scalability.
+As a result, it creates a reliance on broadcasters to distribute content and attract advertisers.

-Content producers have relied on large broadcasters to create an audience that advertisers felt confident enough to address, without a way to securely collect information about audiences so that they feel able to share their data.
-Thus, broadcasters became gatekeepers, restricting and limiting the types of content that would be transmitted, which they felt would receive the most attention.
+Content producers have relied on established broadcasters to create an audience that advertisers felt confident enough to address, without a way to securely collect information about audiences so that they feel able to share their data.
+Thus, broadcasters became gatekeepers, restricting and limiting the types of content transmission.

-Blockchains allow the safe collection and authentication and validation of data in a decentralized manner.
-This has the ability in our industry to offer customers more choices in terms of the type and quantity of information they are prepared to share and with whom they share it.
+Blockchain enables a safe collection, authentication, and validation of data in a decentralized manner.
+It can offer customers more choices in terms of the type and quantity of information they are prepared to share and with whom they share it.

-This technology can help content producers and marketers directly communicate with customers and completely bypass aggregators and big media companies.
-Independent and fringe content creators will now have additional possibilities to monetize their innovative work and interact directly with targeted advertisers on one hand and customers on the other.
+The technology can help content producers and marketers directly communicate with customers.
+It essentially bypasses aggregators and big media companies.
+Independent and fringe content creators can have additional possibilities to monetize their innovative work and interact directly with targeted advertisers

-Since blockchain technology can directly link content creators and advertisers with customers, without a central authority to mediate it, viewing habits and other data can be collected and exchanged.
-This enables marketers to offer customers more relevant content.
+Since blockchain technology can directly link content creators and advertisers with customers without a central authority to mediate it, data collection and exchange for viewing habits assessments can become secure.
+It enables marketers to offer customers more relevant content.

-Equally significant, a completely new way to generate traceable revenue and to prevent pirated copying through peer-to-peer business transactions will allow content creators who would otherwise have no effective way to securely monetize their creative work and to securely pay their colleagues.
+Also, it provides content creators a way to generate traceable revenue and prevent pirated copying with p2p business transactions.
+They, otherwise, have no efficient way to monetize their creative work.

 A UK-based company LiveTree has launched a blockchain-based crowdfunding and distribution platform aimed at film and TV content creators.
 Content producers can upload their content to a streaming service similar to Netflix and track their viewership.

 Consumers can determine which information they want to make accessible with a blockchain-powered solution.
 Consumers may, for instance, exchange information about what destinations they find interesting.
 It will enable marketers to target them with advertising about those destinations.

-However, blockchain will help content creators monetize their products, not just advertising dollars.
-Control of rights is another area where content creators can benefit from blockchain use.
+Blockchain can help content creators monetize their products, not just advertising dollars.
+Control of rights is another area where content creators can benefit from blockchain application development.

-ImageRights International uses blockchain technology to link photographs of a photographer to the registration number of the US Copyright Office.
-It enables them to easily identify and demand compensation for unauthorized use.
-Blokur music rights management platform uses blockchain to ensure that recording artists get their pay promptly and equally when a third-party use their work.
+ImageRights International uses blockchain technology to link photographs of a photographer to its US Copyright Office’s registration number.
+It enables them to identify and demand compensation for unauthorized use.
+Blokur music rights management platform uses blockchain to ensure that artists get their pay promptly and equally when a third-party company uses their work.

 Another exciting blockchain application in live streaming is to enable both the viewer and the broadcaster to take advantage of the monetization data collected.

-During a broadcast, for instance, viewers could be allowed to engage with the show or advertisement they are watching.
-Through using an app on their smart TV, phone or tablet, consumers can respond directly to the gadget they’re using, or whether they’re watching TV.
+During a broadcast, for instance, viewers can engage with the show or advertisement they are watching.
+Through using an app on their smart TV, phone or tablet, consumers can respond directly to the gadget they’re using or whether they’re watching TV.

 Once signed up, audiences engage with a commercial’s targeted elements and earn points.
 Further, with a real-world value of these points, they purchase advertised products or services.

-Using decentralized entertainment software, either for live-streaming or on-demand content will allow thousands of computers in a non-hierarchical mesh network to serve as broadcasters worldwide.
-This kind of completely decentralized entertainment network based on the blockchain could in various ways challenge existing cable and streaming services while providing new value-based services.
+Decentralized entertainment software, either for live-streaming or on-demand content, enables thousands of computers in a non-hierarchical mesh network to serve as broadcasters worldwide.
+It addresses challenges of existing cable and streaming services while providing new value-based services.

 Also, Read | Blockchain’s Role in Digital Content Management

 Without a central gatekeeper for authorization, content becomes accessible instantly over a decentralized network.
 New “channels” of related content evolve organically in a decentralized distribution model.
 Consumers can ultimately self-discover the programs and films they want to watch.
 Free content services may also compete with conventional TV and internet advertisements.
-In return for collecting tokens, marketers can pay users to watch content.
-Ultimately, it will enable them to purchase advertised goods and services at discounted rates.
+In return for collecting tokens, marketers can pay users to access the content.
+In return, it will enable them to purchase advertised goods and services at discounted rates.

 A decentralized streaming network can become the next HBO or Netflix.
-Developing live streaming solutions with blockchain is one business area that our blockchain development experts at Oodles will keep a close eye on.
+Developing blockchain-based live streaming solutions is one of many business areas in which our blockchain development experts at Oodles excel.